 On July 8.
-1959, representatives from the four existing clubs (Lancaster Country Club, Meadia Heights Golf Club, Conestoga Country Club and Overlook Golf Club got together and officially created the Lancaster County Golf Association.
+1959 representatives from the four existing clubs, Lancaster Country Club, Meadia Heights Golf Club, Conestoga Country Club and Overlook Golf Club, officially created the Lancaster County Golf Association.

 They determined that three men from each club (golf pro, golf committee chairman and one other club member) would comprise the Board of LANCO.

 The original officers were President Boyd Heath, Secretary George Shenck, Treasurer Charles Rohrer and Executive Committee Member D. K. Kaiser.